"We do not want a police state, and it seems we are on the precipice of becoming one in the name of DUI."

 A person who is charged with public intoxication will usually be arrested and spend around 6-hours in jail.
 A law enforcement officer may give a citation and release the individual to the care of an adult who agrees to assume responsibility for the individual.

 If arrested for public intoxication, the person will be required to post cash bail before he/she can be released from jail.
 Bail is the security given by an accused saying, which says he/she will appear in court to find out about their public intoxication charges.
 You want to make sure you consult with a Dallas Attorney as soon as you can.

-The Law: Public intoxication Statute of Texas:
+The Law: Public intoxication Statute of Texas

-Under 49.02 "Public intoxication" the phrase "Public intoxication" means: A person commits an offense if the person appears in a public place while intoxicated to the degree that the person may endanger the person or another.
+A person commits an offense if the person appears in a public place while intoxicated to the degree that the person may endanger the person or another.

 The definition of the word intoxicated is not having the normal use of mental or physical faculties by reason of the introduction of alcohol, controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body; or having an alcohol concentration of 0.08 or more.

-An offence under this section is a Class C Misdemeanor.
+An offense under this section is a Class C Misdemeanor.
 An individual adjudged guilty of a Class C misdemeanor shall be punished by a fine not to exceed $500.00.
 However, for a minor, the punishment terms are in the same manner as if he committed the offense of Possession of Alcohol by a Minor.

 Burden of Proof